 If higher-than-average discounts (e.g. discounts of 70–80%) are advertised, the marketing materials must indicate to which products the large discounts apply and how many of them are available.
 It is misleading to advertise large discounts that in reality only apply to a small proportion of the products included in the sale.

-Duration of discount sales and other limitations
+Discount sales and limitations

 Discount prices must be real.
 If a sale goes on for a long time, it means that the discounted prices become the retailer’s permanent prices.
-In other words, advertising of discount sales may not be continuous.
+In other words, advertising of discount sales may not be

 Usually the term “discount sale” may not be used for: